-- The Natural History Museum – See a fascinating collection that covers Botany, Entomology, Mineralogy, Palaeontology, and Zoology.
+See a fascinating collection that covers Botany, Entomology, Mineralogy, Palaeontology, and Zoology.
 It is also a world-renowned research center, specializing in taxonomy, identification, and conservation.
 This is one of the best museums for kids in London.
 The dinosaur collection is a particular draw.
 It can get quite busy, so consider a skip the line tour.

 Many of the London museums have virtual tours, so you can get an idea of what it would be like to visit before you go.

 Westminster Abbey is another indoor attraction that is definitely worth visiting.
 It’s been a place of worship for over 1,000 years.
 Since 1066, every English and then British coronation has taken place at the Abbey and it is the final resting place for monarchs, poets, musicians, scientists, and politicians.
 It has also been the venue for 16 royal weddings.